Raboo/gmail-cleaner/README.md

 ## Getting Started

-Create a Google Apps Script project at https://script.google.com/ using the contents of delete-old-gmail.gs.
+Create a Google Apps Script project at https://script.google.com/ using the content of delete-old-gmail.gs.
 Update `delete_queries` array to match your needs.
 Save, then run function `requestPermission` to get the appropriate permissions.
 After that run function addTriggers to add triggers that will execute the cleaner first after 6 minutes, then once per day.